Nextiva / Blog / VoIP

 If nobody picks up or staff is engaged with something else, you can choose to overflow that number to a different department or user.

 Unlike an IVR, you don’t need to configure the more intelligent options.
 Call flows are one-way interactions.
-Callers dial your number and get routed based on their number choices.
+Callers dial your number and are routed based on their selection.

 Auto attendant